 Advocates say the state’s pivot will be life-changing for thousands of Oregonians.
 We wholeheartedly agree.

 “One of the things people misunderstand is how criminalization creates barriers to treatment,” says the Drug Policy Alliance’s Kassandra Frederique.
 “If we want people to make different choices, we have to give them more options … ending criminalization will do leaps and bounds around ending shame, which automatically opens people up for other opportunities.”

 Healing Properties Chooses Rehab Over Prison

-Healing Properties wishes to thank the USA Today’s Lindsay Schnell (whose original piece spurred this report), as well as the CDC’s new director Rochelle Walensky (who heads one of the country’s most invaluable agencies) and the UK’s Transform Drug Policy Foundation (for all the spot-on Portugal data).
+Healing Properties wishes to thank the USA Today’s Lindsay Schnell (whose original piece spurred this report), as well as the CDC’s new director Rochelle Walensky (who heads one of the country’s most invaluable agencies), the Drug Policy Alliance’s Kassandra Frederique (whose organization is on the forefront of common sense change) and the UK’s Transform Drug Policy Foundation (for all the spot-on Portugal data).
 We couldn’t do what we do without them and their ilk.
 We likely wouldn’t be where we are either.
 And neither would much of the world.

 We also wholeheartedly applaud Oregonians for passing the forward-thinking Measure 110.
 We’re sure once the rest of the country sees the many benefits in sending people to rehab instead of prison, they’ll be inclined to follow suit.
 It may not happen tomorrow.
 Or even next year.
 But it’ll happen.
 We’ve got confidence.